wthayer-fastly/documents/docs/Bylaws.md

 The Forum shall maintain a Member Mail List and Member Web Site that are not accessible by the public.
 The following matters may be posted to the Member Mail List and Member Web Site:

-    (a) Draft minutes of Forum meetings (both virtual and in-person, and including any sub-groups or committees) will be posted to the Member Mail List to allow Members to make sure they are being correctly reported.
+ 1. Draft minutes of Forum meetings (both virtual and in-person, and including any sub-groups or committees) will be posted to the Member Mail List to allow Members to make sure they are being correctly reported.
     Minutes will be considered final when approved at a subsequent Forum Meeting or Forum Teleconference; provided, however, that if there is no Forum Meeting or Forum Teleconference scheduled within three (3) weeks of the publication of the draft minutes.
 Final minutes will then be posted to the Public Mail List and Public Web Site.
 The Chair will, upon request, make redactions of any part of the public copy of the minutes identified as private or sensitive by either the information discloser or a member mentioned or affiliated with the subject of the information.

-    (b) Nominations for officer positions, Forum Meeting and Forum Teleconference scheduling issues, and discussion of Forum financial issues.
+ 2. Nominations for officer positions, Forum Meeting and Forum Teleconference scheduling issues, and discussion of Forum financial issues.

-    (c) Security incidents if, in the opinion of the Members, discussion on the Public Mail List could reasonably be detrimental to the implementation of security measures by Members.
+ 3. Security incidents if, in the opinion of the Members, discussion on the Public Mail List could reasonably be detrimental to the implementation of security measures by Members.

-    (d) Proposed responses to questions sent to the Questions Mail List.
+ 4. Proposed responses to questions sent to the Questions Mail List.

-    (e) Matters which, in the opinion of the Members, require confidentiality.
+ 5. Matters which, in the opinion of the Members, require confidentiality.

 Members have discretion about which mailing list they use, but are strongly encouraged to use the Public Mail List for matters other than those listed above.